-The AlphaHeading+ shows the ships' Heading information from a standard ships' compass.
+The AlphaHeading+ is a Type Approved system for showing the ships' Heading information from a standard ships' compass.
 Additionally, the extended scale also provides for an accurate, analog representation of tenths of degrees.

 1 Installation Instructions

 Installation follows a generic method and is applicable to the complete range of AlphaLine instruments.
 This chapter describes the installation into a console.